yangl1996/homepage/content/_index.md

 ### What's New

+- This summer, I'm working with [Prof. Yossi Gilad](https://www.cs.huji.ac.il/~yossigi/) as a research intern at [Algorand](https://www.algorand.com).
-- Intern at Algorand this summer
+- DispersedLedger will appear at NSDI '22.
-- TA for 6.829 the fall semester
+- I'm going to TA 6.829 in the upcoming fall semester.